Retropaint/skelform_dev_docs/src/rendering.md

 # Rendering

-Rendering is best handled on a per-environment/engine basis with dedicated runtimes (known as 'engine runtimes').
+This page covers best practices and general advice that applies to rendering in any engine runtime.

-This page covers best practices and general advice that applies to any engine runtime.
+Keep in mind that nothing in this page is conclusive to any engine runtime; they all have different requires and methods.

 ## Table of Contents